 And by the way, if you younger folks decide you don’t want Social Security at all, please keep quiet about it.
 Otherwise, the AARP may use its clout to get some new laws passed that you won’t like one bit.

 Photo credit: Fabricator of Useless Articles

 If you enjoyed this article, please visit Tough Money Love and subscribe to his RSS feed.
 We would appreciate your comments and reactions, so if you would like to contribute to the discussion, add your comment below.

 Updated February 10, 2011 and originally published November 28, 2008.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.